garrettgman/garrettgman.github.io/foundations.md

 As a method of science, data science is based on two simple ideas.
 First, that the best way to learn about the word is to observe it.
 And second, that the universe operates according to _natural laws_.

-A natural law is a law-like relationship between _variables_, which are quantities or qualities whose values can change from measurement to measurement.
+A natural law is a law-like relationship between variables.
 So, for example, $E = Mc^{2}$ and $F = MA$ are both natural laws.
-In theses laws, the quantities $E$, $M$, $F$, and $A$ are all variables.
+In theses laws, the quantities $E$, $M$, $F$, and $A$ are all variables, quantities whose values can change from measurement to measurement.
 The quantity $c$ is a constant value.
 Throughout the book, I will refer to variable names with a capital letter and individual values with a lower case letter.

 Natural laws explain how the values of variables relate to each other, which can help scientists understand, control, and make predictions about natural processes.